 On that February night, the idea finally came to Chip, add extra material on the end of the feed lips and form that material inward to construct a dual walled feed rail™ system.
 His rails would replace the 105-year old thin walled feed lips design and make it obsolete.

-The Patent Pending Feed Rails™ technology is the first durability enhancement to the feeding device of the 1911 pistol.
+The Patented Feed Rails™ technology is the first durability enhancement to the feeding device of the 1911 pistol.
 It is the most recent improvement to magazine design to come from Chip in over 30 years.
 Chip’s magazine innovations started with his extra capacity 8-round .45 ACP Shooting Star magazine and his 10-round .38 Super Match Grade CMC 1911 magazines.

 The Railed Power Magazine™ or RPM™ is a truly revolutionary new design for 1911-style pistols.
 It is the new ultimate in 1911 ammunition feeding devices.
 But great ideas need to be backed up with design and manufacturing processes.
 The concept of creating “Feed Rails” inside the tube of a 1911 magazine required complex tooling and manufacturing process that in themselves have turned out to be so unique and novel that they are patent pending as well as the design of the RPM.